penguinite/rng/README.md

 # nim-rng

+**Migration notice:** The git repository for this project has moved to [https://codeberg.org/onbox/rng](https://codeberg.org/onbox/rng), this link will still work but it will not contain any new updates.
+Documentation for this project is available at [https://pony.biz/rng/](https://pony.biz/rng/)

+---

 Credit: *The `uuidv4` proc is based on on nim-uuid4 by Matt Cooper (@vtbassmatt on GitHub)*

 Very basic wrapper over `std/sysrand`, you might be able to use this as a **somewhat** cryptographically-secure drop-in replacement for `std/random`